Contributors Dropdown icon

 With its focus on high-quality imagery and engaging stories, Instagram offers a perfect canvas for UGC creators to showcase their work visually appealingly.
 TikTok, known for its viral content and creative freedom, allows UGC creators to experiment with trends and reach a younger demographic.

-Facebook and other platforms are also becoming increasingly relevant for UGC.
+Other platforms like Facebook, Pinterest and YouTube are also becoming increasingly relevant for UGC.
 These platforms cater to a broader audience, allowing creators to diversify their content and reach different demographics.
 The adaptability of UGC across various social media channels underscores its effectiveness in reaching and engaging with diverse audiences.

 "Most UGC I've seen has been on Instagram and TikTok, but it’s definitely being used in ads for other platforms, too," said Leah.